-- · Never stop informing citizens.
-An informed population is a safe population. - · All information must contain three elements identified as "CCO": compassion (understood as empathy), conviction and optimism. - · All written, verbal or audiovisual information must empathize with the victims, convey a credible content and always end with a message of confidence to the population about what is being done to control a forest fire. - Organizations must have Public Information Officers (PIOs) to fulfill the important role of working with the information intended for the community.
+Main conclusions · Never stop informing citizens.
+An informed population is a safe population. · All information must contain three elements identified as "CCO": compassion (understood as empathy), conviction and optimism. · All written, verbal or audiovisual information must empathize with the victims, convey a credible content and always end with a message of confidence to the population about what is being done to control a forest fire. · Organizations must have Public Information Officers (PIOs) to fulfill the important role of working with the information intended for the community.
 The function of these communication managers is to define the content, the moment, the place, the medium and the spokesperson.
-These PIOs are in permanent and close contact with the political, executive and technical authorities of the organization to obtain the background. - · All the spokespeople complement each other with their experiences - During a crisis, the information should be brief and contain no more than three ideas.
-At press points for emergency issues, spokespersons must deliver the information in a maximum of 3 to 5 minutes. - During the crisis, the information must be clear, not too technical and easy to understand because according to studies presented by the foreign delegation, in times of stress, understanding is reduced to 80%.
+These PIOs are in permanent and close contact with the political, executive and technical authorities of the organization to obtain the background. • All the spokespeople complement each other with · Spokespeople must always respond with confirmed information.
+Be honest, and if the information is not their experiences available, say: "I do not have that information at this · During a crisis, the information should be brief and time, but I will request it and disclose it shortly." contain no more than three ideas.
+At press points for emergency issues, spokespersons must deliver the information in a maximum of 3 to 5 minutes. • During the crisis, the information must be clear, not too technical and easy to understand because according to studies presented by the foreign 2019 HIGHLIGHTS October 3rd - 4th Pier Brunori Room at the FAO-Chile • Santiago, Chile delegation, in times of stress, understanding is reduced to 80%. · Avoid negative language.